Please review our privacy policies from time to time as they are subject to change.

 Some third-party companies offer aggregation services that allow you to consolidate your financial account information from a variety of sources, so that you can view all your account information at a single online location.
 For example, an aggregation service might collect and consolidate your checking and savings account balances at your bank, the value of your stocks and bonds in your brokerage account and your frequent flier mileage information from an airline.
 In order to do so, the aggregator may request access to personal information, including identification information, account information, personal IDs and passwords from you for each individual website.
 You must provide your permission and access to your personal information to allow these services to collect this data.

 Please use caution when providing personal information to aggregation services.
 You should always ensure that the aggregator has appropriate policies and practices in place to protect the privacy and security of any personal information to which the company is gaining access.

-BAC Community Bank is not responsible for the use or disclosure of any personal information accessed by a company or an individual to whom you provide the personal ID and password required to access your accounts through the Services.
+The Bank is not responsible for the use or disclosure of any personal information accessed by a company or an individual to whom you provide the personal ID and password required to access your accounts through the Service.

 SOCIAL MEDIA PLATFORMS

 We may use personal information in connection with our online advertising activity.
 Online advertisements may be in the form of banner ads, splash ads, or other formats.
 We may contract with third-party advertising companies to promote our products and services and serve related advertisements on our Services that are owned or operated by parties not affiliated with us.